brariden/melpa-gpl-snapshot/melpa/packages/js-comint-readme.txt

  Do: `M-x run-js'
  Away you go.
+ `node_modules' is *automatically* searched and appended into environment variable `NODE_PATH'.
+So 3rd party javascript is usable out of box.

  If you have nvm, you can select the versions of node.js installed and run them.
-This is done thanks to nvm.el
+This is done thanks to nvm.el.
+ Please note nvm.el is optional.
+So you need *manually* install it.
- To enable nvm support, run (js-do-use-nvm)
+ To enable nvm support, run `js-do-use-nvm'.
  The first time you start the JS interpreter with run-js, you will be asked to select a version of node.js
- If you want to change version of node js, run (js-select-node-version)
+ If you want to change version of node js, run `js-select-node-version'

+ `js-clear' clears the content of REPL.

+You may get cleaner output by following setup (highly recommended):

+  (defun inferior-js-mode-hook-setup ()
+    (add-hook 'comint-output-filter-functions 'js-comint-process-output))
+  (add-hook 'inferior-js-mode-hook 'inferior-js-mode-hook-setup t)

+ `js-comint-process-output' uses `js-comint-drop-regexp' which could be customized by users.

- You can add  the following couple of lines to your .emacs to take advantage of cool keybindings for sending things to the javascript interpreter inside of Steve Yegge's most excellent js2-mode.
+ You can add the following lines to your .emacs to take advantage of cool keybindings for sending things to the javascript interpreter inside of Steve Yegge's most excellent js2-mode.

-(add-hook 'js2-mode-hook '(lambda ()
+  (add-hook 'js2-mode-hook
+            (lambda ()
-                            (local-set-key "\C-x\C-e" 'js-send-last-sexp)
+              (local-set-key (kbd "C-x C-e") 'js-send-last-sexp)
-                            (local-set-key "\C-\M-x" 'js-send-last-sexp-and-go)
+              (local-set-key (kbd "C-M-x") 'js-send-last-sexp-and-go)
-                            (local-set-key "\C-cb" 'js-send-buffer)
+              (local-set-key (kbd "C-c b") 'js-send-buffer)
-                            (local-set-key "\C-c\C-b" 'js-send-buffer-and-go)
+              (local-set-key (kbd "C-c C-b") 'js-send-buffer-and-go)
-                            (local-set-key "\C-cl" 'js-load-file-and-go)))
+              (local-set-key (kbd "C-c l") 'js-load-file-and-go)))